Current Size: 100%

 You can find out more information about how to join a union, and about choosing the union most suited to you, by using our Union Finder tool.

-If you do formally complain about your treatment you should use your company's grievance procedure.
+If you decide to complain formally about your treatment, you should use your company's grievance procedure, or any specific procedure in place where you work.
 You have a legal right to be accompanied by a work colleague or a trade union official to a meeting.

 If you are not sure what is motivating your employer to behave in this way but you suspect discrimination, Acas has produced useful guidance about asking your employer questions about discrimination (PDF, 164 KB).